chengzhe-xu/project-gravity/MatMul/description.md

 - Half version
   - Based on the naive version, switch the data type from float to half
 - SIMT verison
+  - what is `__align__(4*1024)` used for?
+  - why we need to add some buffer into the share memory?
+  - c++ inline assumble and force inline?
 - SIMT - pipeline version
 - Tensorcore - pipeline version
+- Tensorcore - pipeline version with selected input output indexes